abbbi/abbbi.github.io/_posts/2025-11-19-slevagrant.md

 ---
 layout: post
-title: building SLES 16 vagrant-libvirt images using guestfs tools
+title: building SLES 16 vagrant/libvirt images using guestfs tools
 ---

 SLES 16 has been released.
 In the past, SUSE offered ready built vagrant